 Last but by no means least, our engineer will set up your in-home display (IHD) and will give you a quick walkthrough on how it all works.
 If you do require any additional IHD support, you can also check out the device manual in our dedicated article My In-Home Display (IHD).

-The Smart Metering Installation Code of Practice (SMICoP) is a set of rules and standards that suppliers agree to follow when installing a new smart meter.
-So Energy is a member of SMICoP, and we’re committed to ensuring that our customers receive a consistently high standard of service throughout the installation process!
+The Smart Metering Installation Schedule (SMIS) specifies the minimum standards for Code Members to follow in relation to the customer-facing aspects during the installation of Smart Metering Systems.
+So Energy is a member of SMIS, and we’re committed to ensuring that our customers receive a consistently high standard of service throughout our installation process!

-The rules under SMICop are set out by the Office of Gas and Electricity Markets (Ofgem), the government body that regulates the energy industry and ensures that consumers are receiving the best possible, fair service.
+The rules under SMIS are enforced by the Office of Gas and Electricity Markets (Ofgem), the government body that regulates the energy industry and ensures that consumers are receiving the best possible, fair service.

-The Smart Meter Installation Code of Practice can be found here.
+The Smart Meter Installation Schedule can be found here.

 Got any feedback for us?

 We’ve partnered with a company called Accent to gather feedback from our customers who are switching to smart.
 Accent will send you an email asking you to complete a short survey, the results of which we’ll be able to use to help us improve our service!